fastrgv/AdaVenture/README.md

 ### Game Notes:
 * only one object may be carried.
-* In case of unexpected control problems with the game, or if you want to easily inspect some curious feature (like Jupiter in the night sky), temporarily switch to 1st-person mode with the (m)-key.
+* If you want to easily inspect some curious feature (like Jupiter in the night sky), temporarily switch to 1st-person mode with the (m)-key.
 * When looking for the black key, it might help to try to find the "ghost" key, a white key image on the ceiling above the actual key location.
 In levels 3 & 4, the fog makes this difficult to see.

 ### joystick